Trip Facts

 Meals: Breakfast, Lunch, and Dinner

-After breakfast, we begin our trek from Syabrubesi by crossing a suspension bridge over the Bhote Khola, a river that originates in Tibet and is the main tributary of the Trishuli River.
-Shortly afterward, we cross another suspension bridge over the Langtang Khola.
-The trail then follows this river all the way to Langtang.
+After breakfast, we start our trek from Syabrubesi, crossing a suspension bridge over the Bhote Khola, a river originating in Tibet and serving as a major tributary of the Trishuli River.
+Soon after, we cross another suspension bridge spanning the Langtang Khola.
+From here, the trail follows the river upstream all the way to Langtang.

 Day 05: Trek to Thyangsyap